 The Freelance Writers Den is first and foremost a community, and the ability to connect with other freelancers working to meet their goals is invaluable on a fundamental level.

-- Bootcamps are essentially four-week-long ecourses, and your Writers Den membership gives you instant access to almost two dozen of them.
-They’re designed to help you get to the next step in your writing career no matter where you are on your journey, from finding your first-ever paid gig to breaking into business writing or building a better writer website.
+- Bootcamps are essentially four-week-long ecourses, and your Writers Den membership gives you instant access to over two dozen of them.
+They’re designed to help you get to the next step in your writing career no matter where you are on your journey, from finding your first-ever paid gig to breaking into business writing or building a better writer website and LinkedIn page.
 Each bootcamp comes complete with videos and engaging homework assignments, and the ones offered live on a monthly basis feature real-time Q-and-A calls to help you make the most of the effort you’re putting into the course.
 They’re also augmented by discussions in the forums so you can connect with other writers diving into the same topics, and get feedback from the experts dishing the details.
 (In other words, it’s nothing like being yelled at by a Drill Instructor.)

 - Webinars and Podcasts are also offered by industry influencers on a regular basis, including a helpful “Ask the Editor” series which gives you an insider view of what, exactly, editors are looking for.
-You’ll also learn to overcome fear, increase productivity, and figure out the business end… not to mention, of course, honing the craft itself.
+You’ll also learn to overcome fear, increase productivity, and figure out the business end…not to mention, of course, honing the craft itself.

 - The Resource Library is where all this content lives once their livestream has passed, and it’s packed with over 300 hours of content.
 So even if you can’t make the scheduled events, you’ve still got plenty of helpful goodies to wade through.